GSIL-UCalgary/Hackathon15_AlphaEarth_Alberta/preprocessing/ReadMe.md

 ### Notes
 - Ensure all export tasks in Google Earth Engine have completed before running the Python scripts.
 - All tiles should have the same CRS, resolution, and naming convention.
+- Put all the bands in the dataset folder